Wilno Heritage Society

 Main Legislature Building, Queen's Park, Toronto

-A number of permanent displays will be moved into the log farmhouse where the emphasis of the displays will be on the life of the Polish Kashub immigrant family in their new home in Canada.
+In 2008, a number of permanent displays were set up in the log farmhouse where the emphasis is on the life of the Polish Kashub immigrant family in their new home in Canada.

-The emphasis of the displays in the Log Shed [See Building #2 ] is on the store, post office, railway station and school in the pioneer Polish Kashub Community, as well as on the life of the farmer, forest worker, carpenter /cabinetmaker and blacksmith.
-Some exciting new artifacts will soon be added to these displays.
+The displays in the Log Shed [See Building #2 ] focus on the store, post office, railway station and school in the pioneer Polish Kashub Community, as well as on the life of the farmer, forest worker, carpenter /cabinetmaker and blacksmith.
+This display area will change in 2009-2010 as the farm, forest and blacksmith articles will be moved to the Timber Frame Shed and displayed along with some larger, handmade farm and forest machinery.

 The emphasis of the displays in the main log cabin is on the Polish Kashubian cultural heritage of these immigrant families, as well as the story of their immigration.
 The main building also houses the Resource Library and Heritage Store and acts as the Welcoming Centre to the Museum and Park.